 The American Nurses Association (ANA) supports a legislative model in which nurses are empowered to create staffing plans specific to each unit.
 This approach aides in establishing staffing levels that are flexible and account for changes; including intensity of patient's needs, the number of admissions, discharges and transfers during a shift, level of experience of nursing staff, layout of the unit, and availability of resources (ancillary staff, technology etc.).
-Establishing minimum upwardly adjustable staffing levels is statute may also aide the committee in achieving safe and appropiate staffing plans.
+Establishing minimum upwardly adjustable staffing levels is statute may also aide the committee in achieving safe and appropriate staffing plans.

 States with Staffing Laws

 13 states currently addressed nurse staffing in hospitals in law / regulations: CA, CT, IL, MN, NV, NJ, NY, OH, OR, RI, TX, VT, and WA.